-20 Shocking Foods With More Fat Than a Big Mac
+20 Shocking Foods With More Calories and Fat Than a Big Mac

-While that may be true for a pro diver, us mere mortals don’t metabolize fat as quickly.
-Simply put, regular people have a higher chance of gaining weight from a daily Big Mac habit than an elite athlete like Simone Biles or Michael Phelps.
-But despite the fact that the sandwich contains 540 calories, 28 grams of fat, and 10 grams of saturated fat (which accounts for 44 percent and 50 percent of the day’s recommended intake, respectively) there are actually far worse things you could gobble down at a restaurant—or to Ishak’s point, a dining hall.
+Despite the fact that the McDonald’s Big Mac contains 540 calories, 28 grams of fat, and 10 grams of saturated fat (which accounts for 44 percent and 50 percent of the day’s recommended intake, respectively) there are actually far worse things you could gobble down at a restaurant.

 The scariest part: Many of the most heart-harming dishes are seeming healthy choices, like salads and lettuce wraps.
-Since these diet bombs can be tough to spot, we’ve rounded up 20 examples of restaurant dishes that are so bad you’d be better off ordering that Big Mac after all.
-Stay away from the villainous dishes below (as well as these Worst Menu Options at 40 Popular Restaurants) to stay on track toward the weight loss winner’s podium.
+Since these diet bombs can be tough to spot, we’ve rounded up 20 examples of restaurant dishes that have more calories and grams of fat than a Big Mac.
+Stay away from the villainous dishes below (as well as these #1 worst order from every popular restaurant) to stay on track toward the weight loss winner’s podium.

 The Competition: McDonald’s Big Mac